BenjaminLockhart/LeedsBeerQuest/README.md

 # X-Lab - Leeds Beer Quest

 I chose the back-end focussed version of this challenge.
 Firstly, I created a Docker container to host a Postgres database, and I configured it to populate the database with the sample data in the CSV.
-This was one table which I labelled "venues".
+There is one table which I labelled "venues".

 `docker-compose up -d` will build the Postgres container.
 To run the API, run `npm install` to install express and pg, then `npm run start` to kick off server.js.
 The API runs on port 3000.
 Of course in theory this could also be dockerized.